sshaw/issue-link/README.md

 ## Org Mode

 `issue-link` can add an Org mode link type of `issue:`.
-This allows you to insert issue links using `org-issue-link`.
+This allows you to insert issue links using `org-insert-link`.
 To use this add the following function call to your config:

 ```el
 (issue-link-add-org-link-type)